Calling Test

 • Moses waited 40 years in the desert before the burning bush.

 • David was anointed king as a teenager.
-He did not take the throne until he was 30 — and spent those years being hunted by the man whose job he was promised.
+He did not take the throne until he was 30, and he spent those years being hunted by the man whose job he was promised.

 • Israel waited 400 years in Egypt before deliverance.